iams7/ReadmeTemplate/README.md

 ### Ratel Tool from Okapi Framework
-But on the other hand, when we’re testing Ratel tool, segmentation process happens as follows (using the same SRX Rules using "SegmentationRules.srx").
+But on the other hand, when we’re testing the same file using Ratel tool, segmentation process happens as follows (using the same SRX Rules using "SegmentationRules.srx").

 ![Sentence_wise_Segmented_using_Ratel](https://user-images.githubusercontent.com/15103613/112159531-467e1c00-8c0f-11eb-89a7-7376afd524a4.png)